Why are flights to Kuwait so expensive in 2026?

 Expert answers on routing, carriers, timing, and fees

-What is the dress code for European tourists in Kuwait?
+What is the dress code for women visiting Kuwait?

 Is tap water safe to drink in Kuwait?